patsi97/patsi97/README.md

-- 👋 Hi, I’m Patricia @patsi97
+- 👋 Hi, I’m Patricia @patsi97, living in Frankfurt, Germany
-- 👀 I’m interested in Frontend development.
+- 👀 I’m interested in Full stack development and building my own projects for fun and personal use.
-- 🌱 I’m currently learning Javascript and React.
+- 🌱 I’m currently doing Apprenticeship
-- 💞️ I’m looking to collaborate on front-end projects
+- 💞️ I’m looking to collaborate on similiar projects
 - 📫 How to reach me patricia.bukovac@gmail.com

 <!---